Building care infrastructure and economic equity

 Ending gender-based and carceral violence

-What do you see as the key policy interventions to support sexual assault and domestic violence survivors, and to protect access to these services?
+What do you see as the key policy interventions to support sexual assault and domestic violence survivors and protect access to services given recent federal VOCA funding cuts?

 “I think we need to do a better job of integrating the voices of domestic violence victims in the court process.”